GarySimons/Gary_Simons/README.md

 I've used the sans serif font [Montserrat](https://fonts.google.com/specimen/Montserrat) in two weights, (300 and 500) with some **sophisticated letter spacing** to add to the airy feel.
 I like the no-nonsense clean lines of the font, and feel it suits the website perfectly.

 ### Grid
-I carried the **same basic grid throught** the pages to add contsiancy and easy of navigation.
+I carried the **same basic grid through** the pages to add consistency and easy of navigation.
 A large **section header** quickly establishes the page you've landed on, and under that, is a panel holding the content for that page.

 ### Illustration
 I created an image of a **woodcut style bird** carrying a card with the coding symbol **</>** on it.
 It is not only a beautiful image, but symbolizes me delivering coding solutions.
 I have used this image throughout the website and a visual logo of the website and of me.